coryshain/cdr/README.md

 will fit a CDR model that convolves predictors `a`, `b`, `c` using `Normal` IRFs with trainable location and scale parameters.

+CDRNN models do not require user-specification of a kernel family, so their formula syntax is simpler:

+    formula = DV ~ a + b + c

+The response shape to all variables (and all their interactions) will be fitted jointly.

 Once a model file has been written (e.g. `model.ini`), the model(s) defined in it can be trained by running:

     python -m cdr.bin.train model.ini